 Here are some ideas on what you can do when two or more feelings are competing for the numero uno position for you to act on it:

-1. Turn down the noise: Usually, when we’re in a state of inner conflict, we’re pretty stressed out – especially if it’s in regards to a weighty matter.
-Our minds are racing with all kinds of thoughts about the looming issue that’s demanding an answer from us.
+1. Turn down the noise: When we’re in a state of inner conflict, we experience stress, especially if it’s in regards to a weighty matter.
+Our minds are race with all kinds of thoughts about the looming issue that’s demanding an answer from us.
 You might also be flooded with the opinions of those around you.
-The truth is that there’s no way that you can be objective and make sound decisions when you;re tensed up.
-In fact, your body releases stress hormones such as cortisol, which incapacitates your ability to think clearly about situations.
+There’s no way that you can be objective and make sound decisions in this tense state.
+Get calm and centered by temporarily walk away from the situation and allowing your mind to rest and refocus.

 2. Face your fears: At the crux of an indecisive state of being, is fear.
 Fear that you’ll make a mistake, fear of loss, fear of not being accepted, and fear of not being good enough.
 Take the time to get to the bottom of the fears that are causing you to feel conflicted.
 Ask yourself these questions: “What is it that I’m most afraid of about making this choice?
 Why is it important to me?
 What’s the worst that can happen?”
 Write your responses in a journal and then share them with a coach or a friend that you trust.

 Just like how ocean waves build up, crash against shores and then return to the sea, your emotions will also go through a similar cycle of ups and downs.
-But the good news is that you’re in complete control of moderating the movement of the waves within you.
+The good news is that you’re in complete control of the movement of the waves within you.
 The stormy seas of unsettled conflicted feelings can be smoothed out by you.
-Take heart in knowing that you alone hold the key to your salvation.
+Take heart in knowing that you hold the key to your salvation.

 All my best on your journey,